Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-qs.md

     <FusionDWH />
 - You need a macOS (Terminal), Linux, or Windows (Powershell) machine to run the <Constant name="fusion_engine" />.
 - You need to have [Visual Studio Code](https://code.visualstudio.com/) installed.
 The [Cursor](https://www.cursor.com/en) code editor will also work, but these instructions will focus on VS Code.
-- You'll need admin or install privileges on your machine.
+- You need admin or install privileges on your machine.

 ### What you’ll learn